QuickBooks HelpQuickBooksHelpIntuit

 The auto-add feature in QuickBooks automatically categorises and confirms transactions that meet the criteria set in a bank rule.

-Tip: We recommend starting with simple and consistent transactions like rent or fuel expenses.
-Once you get the hang of the feature, you can use it to cover more transactions.
+Tip: We recommend starting with simple, consistent transactions like rent or fuel expenses.
+Then, use it to cover more transactions.

 1. Follow the steps to create a new bank rule.